aforemny/elm-mdc/README.md

 adding and removing CSS classes in response to DOM events.
 This port re-implements the CSS parts in Elm, but relies on the CSS of MDL verbatim.

-*CAUTION* This is an early and incomplete prototype.
+*CAUTION*!
+This is an early and incomplete prototype.
 Use at your own risk.

 ### Get Started